ChrstphrHll/npc_gen/students/Garan Mirthal.md

 year: 1
 guild: Jettenia
 partyID: 68
+tags:
+- Halfling
+- Ranger
+- Exploration
+- 1st
+- Jettenia
 ---
 # Garan Mirthal
 ---
 ### Description
 - 1st year Halfling Ranger in Jettenia
-- frizzy brunette hair that's put up in a large bun, Blue eyes, and Pale skin
+- frizzy brunette hair that's put up in a large bun, Pale Gray eyes, and Pale skin
 - Is Neutral and Bashful, and has Friendship as their ideal

 ### Organizations